ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Classes should not be loaded dynamically

 Indica possíveis riscos de algumas classes estarem sendo carregadas de forma dinâmica.
-A mensagem que aparece é esta:

 > _Dynamically loaded classes could contain malicious code executed by a static class initializer.
 I.E. you wouldn't even have to instantiate or explicitly invoke methods on such classes to be vulnerable to an attack.
 For more information checkout the CWE-326 \(_[_https://cwe.mitre.org/data/definitions/326.html_](https://cwe.mitre.org/data/definitions/326.html)_\) advisory._